Power Semiconductors Driving the Electric Vehicle Industry

 The world leader in power management semiconductor sales historically has been less prominent with regard to technical innovation in the automotive market, but recent developments point to TI becoming a strong contender.

-TI has also begun to build up a portfolio of IGBT and silicon carbide (SiC) power MOSFET gate drivers with the introduction of the UCC27531, UCC27532 for EV charging applications, and ISO500 for motor control.
+TI has also begun to build up a portfolio of IGBT and silicon carbide (SiC) power MOSFET gate drivers with the introduction of the UCC27531, UCC27532 for EV charging applications.
 SiC-based MOSFETs are a promising alternative to IGBTs, purportedly offering faster switching speeds, lower switching losses, and easier drive.

 Safety is a main concern for cars and their drivers; therefore, ISO 26262, an international functional safety standard for electrical and electronic systems in automobiles, was published in November 2011.
 Examples of automotive applications that must meet the standard include EV battery management, steering, braking, transmission, and powertrain.
 TI is a member of the ISO 26262 working groups and leads the semiconductor subgroup.